Risk Management

-Risk Management & Safety at HMI
+Risk Management at HMI

 At the High Mountain Institute, we are proud of the quality of our programs, our safety record, and our risk management practices.
 The High Mountain Institute is fully accredited by the Association for Colorado Independent Schools and our field faculty and staff have first aid training.
 We strive to develop creative and challenging programming and endeavor to responsibly manage risks, knowing we cannot eliminate those risks.